INBOUND MARKETING AGENCY IN PITTSBURGH PA

 Certain metrics look impressive at first glance, but don’t necessarily translate into tangible results.
 That’s why clicks, impressions and social media likes or shares are sometimes called vanity metrics.
 This doesn’t mean these numbers have no value.
 They are easy to track and can help you gauge interest in your content.
 However, you should recognize the limitations of vanity metrics and understand that your managers are more concerned with sales qualified leads (SQL), cost-per-lead (CPL) and customer acquisition cost (CAC).

 Some analytics tools let you “spy” on your competitors.
 As noted, Facebook Insights lets you do this with Facebook pages.
 You can also find your competitors’ SEO (e.g. top keywords), website traffic, backlinks and paid campaigns.

-Consistency is one of the most important factors for all types of inbound marketing.
-Stick to your schedule for posting content, sending emails and any other methods you employ.
+- Consistency is one of the most important factors for all types of inbound marketing.
+Stick to your schedule for posting content, sending emails, and other methods.
 The more consistent you are, the easier it is to build authority and a loyal following.

-Remember, inbound marketing takes time and the results are cumulative.
+- Inbound marketing takes time, and the results are cumulative.
 As you publish more content, your website will start to rank better.
 More engagement on social media means more followers and shares.
 A growing email list helps you generate more leads and sales.
 One way to jumpstart your results is to combine inbound and outbound techniques.
 You might, for example, send traffic to your digital properties with offline advertising.
 Paid digital campaigns can also help you see faster results.

 Implementing a successful inbound marketing strategy sounds like a tall order.
 But don’t worry — you don’t have to tackle it alone.
 RedShift provides customized inbound marketing services to help you communicate the uniqueness of your brand and find more leads and customers.